TolikPylypchuk/SharpHook/docs/articles/os-constraints.md

 ### X11 and Wayland

 Only X11 is supported.
 Wayland support may be available in a future version.

+### `KeyTyped` Events

+It is recommended to disable events of type `KeyTyped` if they are unused since these events interfere with Chinese input methods on Linux.

 ### Text Entry Simulation